-Related literature.
-This paper relates to several strands of literature.
-There is growing interest in using large language models to conduct qualitative interviews.
-To the best of our knowledge, to date there is only one such paper: Chopra and Haaland [2023] develop a multi-agent model to conduct qualitative interviews.
-Relative to this work, our contribution is threefold.
+Relative to this work, our contribution is fourfold.
 First, we develop an open-source architecture using only a single agent.
-It allows for very low latency and can be flexibly adapted to various interview topics or styles within minutes, requiring only to register for an access key to one of several language model APIs.
-Second, we develop various performance metrics to assess the robustness of our approach, including comparisons by sociologists to hypothetical human expert interviewers.
+It allows for very low latency and can be flexibly adapted to various interview topics or styles within minutes, requiring only to register for an access key to one of several language model APIs.4 Second, we develop various performance metrics to assess the robustness of our approach, including comparisons by sociologists to hypothetical human expert interviewers and to open-ended surveys.
 These evaluations are conducted on seven research topics from different fields, ensuring that the good results are not driven by a specific research question and illustrating the versatility of our approach.
-Third, to bridge the gap to qualitative research methods, we develop a modular prompt using six key principles drawn from the sociology literature (Small and Calarco [2022]).
-These general instructions can easily be amended and adjusted by the researcher, e.g. to focus more on "narratives" than "palpability."
+Third, to bridge the gap to qualitative research methods, we develop a modular prompt using six key principles drawn from the sociology literature (Small and Calarco